sctb/lumen/README.md

 7
 ```

 Lists contain other values, and are written by enclosing expressions in parentheses.
-Functions and operators are called by placing them at the beginning of a list expression, and list values can be constructed using the `list` operator:
+Operators are called by placing them at the beginning of a list expression, and list values can be constructed using the `list` operator:
 ```
 > (+ 10 2)
 12